Zimbabwe: Europe's Latest Lucrative Support to Reform Zimbabwe

-Harare — THE European Union (EU) has made available €23 million (over R392 million) to support healthcare provision, job creation and democratic transition in Zimbabwe.
+Harare — THE European Union (EU) has made available €23 million (about R392 million) to support healthcare provision, job creation and democratic transition in Zimbabwe.

 Neven Mimica, EU Commissioner for International Cooperation and Development, said the support highlighted its readiness to accelerate support to Zimbabwe during its transition process after discordant longtime leader, Robert Mugabe, was forced out of power last November.

-Mimica, the Croatian diplomat, confirmed support of EU-funded programmes during an official visit to the Southern African country, where he was scheduled to meet President Emmerson Mnangagwa.
+Mimica, the Croatian diplomat, confirmed support of EU-funded programmes during an official visit to the Southern African country, where he met the country's President Emmerson Mnangagwa.

 "I am here to show the Zimbabwean people and authorities that the EU stands ready to accelerate its support to their transition towards democracy and prosperity," he said in the capital Harare.